Part 1: Introduction to GIS and ESRI

 - Right click on “us_counties“, “Joins and relates“, “Join…”

-- Choose “FIPS” as the field to join, select the “acs2016_county” table, and also choose “FIPS” to base the join on.
+- Choose “FIPS” as the field to join, select the “employment” table, and also choose “FIPS” to base the join on.

-- Right click on “us_counties” and go to “Properties“, “Symbology“, “Quantities“.
-Now… remember the Data Dictionary you downloaded from Social Explorer?
+- Right click on “us_counties” and go to “Properties“, “Symbology“.
+Now… remember the Data Dictionary tab that you opened when you downloaded the data from Social Explorer?
 Here is where it comes handy, as the data fields are not descriptive.
-Open the data dictionary in a text editor.
-What is the corresponding column name for the unemployment rate?
+In case you lost the tab, here it is again:

 - The employment rate in December 2017 is at 4.1%.
 Let’s build a map that will visually reflects this rate.